sathishvanga/Advanced-Data-Analysis/README.md

 # Advanced-Data-Analysis
-## Aim
-### Project Overview:
-Clearly articulate the purpose and scope of your project.
-Explain why you chose to analyze used cars in Germany and what insights or value the project aims to provide.

-### Key Features:
-Highlight the key features in the dataset that are crucial for the analysis.
-This could include information about brands, models, price, etc.

-### Data Cleaning and Preprocessing:
-Discuss how you handled missing data, outliers, and any preprocessing steps applied to the dataset to ensure its quality.

-### Visualizations:
-Showcase some of the key visualizations you created during the analysis.
-Embed images or links to plots and graphs that effectively communicate your findings.

-### Results and Findings:
-Summarize the major findings from your analysis.
-Highlight any interesting trends, correlations, or insights you discovered.

-### Contributing Guidelines:
-If you want others to contribute to your project, outline clear guidelines on how they can do so.
-This includes information on submitting issues, proposing new features, and making pull requests.
 # Questions
 1. [Can you tell me the Distribution of Vehicles based on Year of Registration with the help of a plot ?](#one)
 2. [Create a plot based on the Variation of the price range by the vehicle type?](#two)